Carzgil/cancer_prediction/README.md

 These features are all related to the stage of the cancer, which is a strong indicator of the patient's prognosis.
 Furthermore, the features weights were all above 0.05, which means that they all had a significant impact on the model's ability to predict the target variable.
 These insights can guide further research and model refinement, emphasizing the importance of data-driven approaches in healthcare.

+Through this project, we successfully built and evaluated multiple machine learning models to predict cancer outcomes, achieving an accuracy of up to 90%.
+This demonstrates the potential of these models in predicting whether a patient would die from breast cancer, according to the features in the dataset.